librz/learn-css/normal-flow-layout.md

 - specialized tags: `a`, `abbr`, `img`, `video`, `code`, `input, select, textarea`, `label`, `quote`
 - generic tags: `span`

-Setting width/height of an inline element is invalid.
-Both the width and height of the element is decided by its content.
-However, you can use `display: inline-block` to set the width/height while keeping the element as an inline element.
+ By default, setting width/height of an inline element is invalid.
+Width and height of the element is decided by its content.

+ There are ways to change this while keeping the element as inline-level.
+See next section.

 ## display